Xinyuan-LilyGO/T-Display-S3/README.md

 1. The TFT_eSPI library used does not display properly?
 > The TFT_eSPI library needs to modify some settings.
 It has been modified in the lib.
 Please use this library or add Micky_commit.patch to the local library.

+## Tips
+1. Use board as delivered.
+Connect board to usb to computer without touching anything else.
+Upload the code.
+The code will start right after download and run.
+Unplug the board and connect to usb again.
+The board will not do anything.

+2. Use board as delivered.
+Push down boot button.
+While boot button is pushed, connect usb to computer.
+Release boot button.
+Upload the code.
+The code will not start right after download.
+Nothing will happen.
+Unplug the board and connect to usb again.The board will now boot the code.
+Unplug the board from USB to computer and connect to other power source like LiPO battery.
+Again the board will start the code.
+The computer is not needed again.

+New code can be loaded to the board by going to step 1 or 2.
+Both will still work.